⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Does tirzepatide make you tired?

 Yes, fatigue is a reported side effect, though not among the most common.
-Tiredness may result from reduced caloric intake, metabolic changes during weight loss, or the body’s adjustment to the medication.
-Fatigue typically improves as the body adapts to the new metabolic state and weight stabilizes.
+Tiredness may result from reduced caloric intake, body changes during weight loss, or the body’s adjustment to the medication.
+Fatigue often improves as the body adapts to the new body state and weight stabilizes.

 Does tirzepatide need to be refrigerated?